skateman/seer-pi/README.md

 # seer-pi
-Simple security camera system based on Raspberry Pi
+Simple RTSP forwarder for the Raspberry Pi Camera